petrochen/chat_summarizer/README.md

 # Chat Summarizer Bot

-Telegram-бот для сбора сообщений из чатов и генерации краткого резюме обсуждений с помощью YandexGPT.
+A Telegram bot for collecting messages from chats and generating brief summaries of discussions using YandexGPT.

-## Функциональность
+## Functionality

-- Сохранение всех сообщений из Telegram чатов в базу данных SQLite
+- Saving all messages from Telegram chats to a SQLite database
-- Отслеживание связей между сообщениями и топиками
+- Tracking connections between messages and topics
-- Восстановление структуры топиков при добавлении бота в существующий чат
+- Restoring topic structure when the bot is added to an existing chat
-- Генерация краткого резюме дискуссий с использованием YandexGPT (в разработке)
+- Generating brief summaries of discussions using YandexGPT (in development)
-- Поддержка различных типов медиа и реакций
+- Support for various media types and reactions

-## Технологии
+## Technologies

 - Python 3.9+
 - python-telegram-bot v22.0